6th June 2015 - 9:30am to 2:30pm

 12.30-1.00 Both groups will come together for an open networking session with drinks and lunch

-The price for this event is £175, including lunch and the opportunity to purchase a copy of the latest edition of the Writers' & Artists' Yearbook or the Children's Writers' & Artists' Yearbook at a discounted price.
+The price for this event is £149, including lunch and the opportunity to purchase a copy of the 2015 edition of Writers' & Artists' Yearbook or the Children's Writers' & Artists' Yearbook at a discounted price.

 Bookings can be made by either clicking on the 'Book' buttons at the top and bottom of this page, or by calling 0207 631 5985.

-If this event is Sold Out, keep an eye on our full list of How to Hook an Agent events for updates.
+If this event is Sold Out, please look out for other How to Hook an Agent events here.